DataLab-Platform/DataLab/README.md

 New key features in DataLab 0.9:

+* New third-party plugin system to add your own features to DataLab
 * New process isolation feature to run computations safely in a separate process
 * New remote control features to interact with DataLab from Spyder, Jupyter or any IDE
 * New remote control features to run computations with DataLab from a third-party application